hasankurban/Structural-Analysis-NanoParticles/README.md

 - Nearest Neighbor Contacts
 - Radial Distribution Functions (RDF)

-These programs include high resolution visualizations to plot data and the paper introducing the software can ben found below:
+These programs include high resolution visualizations to plot data and the paper introducing the software can be found below:

 [Hasan Kurban, Mustafa Kurban, and Mehmet Dalkılıç.
 "Density-functional tight-binding approach for the structural analysis and electronic structure of copper hydride metallic nanoparticles."
 Materials Today Communications (2019): 100648](https://www.sciencedirect.com/science/article/pii/S2352492819307469)